google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 [#647](https://github.com/google/graphicsfuzz/pull/647):
 New 310es shader: householder_lattice

-### Apply GraphicsFuzz to the nouveau graphics driver
+### Apply GraphicsFuzz to the nouveau open-source graphics driver

 [nouveau](https://nouveau.freedesktop.org/wiki/) is a reverse-engineered open-source graphics driver for NVIDIA graphics hardware that is developed under the umbrella of the Mesa driver suite.
 Because